rna-seq/raisin.box/README.txt

 An example of correcting the height of a chart depending on the length of the table data:

-    @augment_resource((JSON, PICKLED))
+    @augment((JSON, PICKLED))
     def read_quality(self, box):
         # Need to extract some infos from the table, so load the pickled dictionary
         table = box[PICKLED]
         height = max(len(table['table_data']) * 60, 160)
         box['chartoptions']['height'] = str(height)

-= The augment_resource decorator =
+= The augment decorator =

-The augment_resource decorator defines what resource representations should be fetched.
+The augment decorator defines what resource representations should be fetched.

 * JSON

-    * Neede for charts that rely on Google visualization tools
+    * Needed for charts that rely on Google visualization tools

 * PICKLED